 MYN in Rabat

 MYN is an intimate guest house in a quiet part of Rabat, with seven luxurious rooms set in a 400-year-old Maltese townhouse.
-The self-catering accommodation has been recently restored, maintaining many original features of the old building.
+The self-catering accommodation has been recently restored, maintaining many original features of the old building, and has re-opened with Covid-19 measures in place.
 Continental breakfast is served daily.view prices on booking.com

 Best hotels in Rabat and Mdina